yeoman/yeoman.io/app/codelab/setup.md

 ## Install prerequisites

 Before installing the Fountain Webapp Generator, you will need the following:
-* Node.js v6.0.0 or higher
+* Node.js 6 or higher
-* NPM v3.0.0 or higher (which comes bundled with Node)
+* npm 3 or higher (which comes bundled with Node)
 * Git

 You can check if you have Node and npm installed by typing: